-EMERGENCY SOLUTIONS GRANT PROGRAM All Components
+All Components

-APF LICANT NAME & DATE:

-lease answer the following in as much detail as necessary.
+Please answer the following in as much detail as necessary.
 Additional pages may be added and inserted behind this page.

-1 ize participants ir n permanent hou sing?
+1. What system or processes do you have in place to quickly move or stabilize participants in permanent housing?

+2. Drawdown Schedule

-2 Drawdown Schedule Based on planning the may drawdown by quar ter.
-For applicant Proposed Dr vendors, please g give a cumulative e estimate.
+Based on planning the expenditure of your ESG grant, complete the following table by estimating the amount of funds you may drawdown by quarter.
+For applicants using multiple vendors, please give a cumulative estimate.
+Please convert the funds to a percentage of the total requested amount.

+Proposed Drawdown Schedule

-Estimated Drawdown Q1 Q2 Q3 Q4 Q5 Q6
+Q1 Q2 Q3 Q4 Q5 Q6

+Estimated Drawdown

+COMMONWEALTH OF PENNSYLVANIA DEPARTMENT OF COMMUNITY & ECONOMIC DEVELOPMENT CENTER FOR COMMUNITY & HOUSING DEVELOPMENT